jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - A "model"
 	- input that is well-typed (AVRO schema)
 	- output that is well-typed (AVRO schema)
-	- intialization - run once
+	- initialization - run once
 	- action - the math
 - a stream:
-	- scema = an AVRO schema
+	- schema = an AVRO schema
 	- format = JSON, AVRO binary, text
 	- identifier = Kafka Topic (pub/sub), file name, port
 - "we tend to like Docker as a platform for deploying analytics"